M

 Would You Rather?

 Pair your students up.
-Have them ask each other to make a difficult decision between two funny or thought-provoking scenarios.
+Have them challenge each other to make a tough choice between two funny or thought-provoking scenarios.
 For example, a student might ask, “Would you rather find your soulmate or find a million dollars?”
 Then, they must explain why they chose the one they did.

-If you prefer a variation of this activity that incorporates the entire class as opposed to pair work or you are teaching online via a platform that doesn’t allow for virtual breakout groups, have students write their own questions.
+If you’d like to involve the entire class in this activity or if you teach online without virtual breakout groups, ask students to write their own questions.
 Then, have them take turns asking their questions to classmates in front of the class.

-For more ideas, check out these 13 easy ESL icebreakers.
+For more ideas, check out these easy ESL icebreakers that will make any class flow better.

 Two Truths and a Lie

-Get more games and activities in the Specialized Certificate in Teaching English to Young Learners course, which includes teaching demos like the one below:
+Get more games and activities that include teaching demos like this one when you enroll in the Specialized Certification in Teaching English to Young Learners and Teenagers.

-Are you ready to teach English to kids?
+Am I ready to teach English to kids and teenagers?

 Kevin is a program advisor at Bridge in Denver.
 He holds a bachelor's degree in international affairs and has worked as a volunteer English teaching assistant in Portugal.
 As an advisor, he now helps prospective teachers choose the right TEFL/TESOL courses for their professional goals.